SamAtkinsonModeste/Project-6-HP-Game/README.md

-# Project-6-HP-Game
+#  Treehouse FEWD TechDegree - Game Show App

-Working with JavaScript DOM Scripting for the first time in a project.
+This is my sixth project for the [Front End Web Development Techdegree at Treehouse](https://teamtreehouse.com/techdegree/front-end-web-development).